Ridgway1000/Getting-and-Cleaning-Data-Course-Project/README.md

 Codebook:

-A code book that indicate all the variables and summaries calculated, along with units, and any other relevant information.
+A code book that defines all of the variables in the R Script and their purpose.